 After an overnight flight, arrive in Nice and travel along the Mediterranean coast to legendary Cannes.
 Stretched along an elegant seaside promenade known as La Croisette, Cannes has lured royalty, fashion mavens, and cinema stars for well over a century.
 Set out on a walking tour of the town, and then check into our hotel, just steps from La Croisette.
 Gather tonight for an introduction to the cuisine of the Riviera and a welcome meal at one of the city’s best restaurants.

 Start the day surrounded by beautiful displays of local produce at the town market and discover seasonal treasures such as ronde de Nice squash, fresh figs, and locally made goat cheese.
 Head to the hilltop village of Grasse, whose fragrant herbs and blossoms have made it a center of the perfume industry since the Renaissance.
-Here, we’ll encounter a wealth of Provençal specialties at Espace Terroirs.
-Watch artisans crush olives, oils, herbs, and other local ingredients into tapenade and traditional pistou.
-Follow an expert through the aromatic garden to learn how flowers like roses, violets, jasmine, and lavender are used in food and drink.
+Here, we’ll encounter a wealth of Provençal specialties, and visit an aromatic garden to learn how flowers like roses, violets, jasmine, and lavender are used in food and drink.
 Sit down to a picnic lunch of local specialties.
 This afternoon, return to Cannes where dinner is at your leisure this evening.

 Hotel and Spa Montaigne (B,L)